From Legacy Fortran to Portable Kokkos: An Autonomous Agentic AI Workflow: Conclusion and Future Work

 While this workflow validates our approach, several avenues remain open for future work.
-First, the functionality testing in this framework was designed as a proof-of-concept as it is tailored to the specific benchmark kernels under evaluation.
-Although effective for our experiments, a more generalizable and dynamic functionality testing framework is essential for scaling to larger applications.
-Future work could leverage AI agents and LLMs themselves to generate, refine, and validate domain-specific unit tests automatically, ensuring functionality in more complex scientific applications without manual tailoring.
-Second, the optimization pipeline is effective and incorporates profiler feedback, though continued development will further strengthen its capabilities.
-Currently, the workflow follows a strictly sequential strategy, where each optimization round builds upon the immediately preceding version.
-An alternative direction would be to adopt a performance-aware branching strategy, where only the best-performing version at each stage is retained for further optimization.
-This could yield more consistent improvements but introduces trade-offs, such as longer runtimes and the possibility of overlooking cases where slower intermediate versions eventually lead to better results.
-These considerations suggest that multiple optimization strategies are possible, and systematically exploring them represents an important direction for making the workflow both more effective and efficient.
-Finally, in this work we employed the same LLM across all agents in the workflow to ensure consistency when benchmarking models.
-However, assigning different LLMs to different agents could improve both efficiency and effectiveness.
+First, this study was designed as a proof-of-concept demonstration of a fully autonomous agentic workflow rather than a large-scale evaluation.
+Accordingly, we selected representative benchmark kernels that, although compact, test different and complementary aspects of high-performance computation.
+However, we recognize that they do not capture the full complexity of large Fortran applications and may overlap with public code seen during model training.
+Demonstrating generality therefore requires applying the workflow to larger Fortran applications that have no C\texttt{++} versions and contain multiple interconnected computational modules.
+However, such codes are often proprietary or export-controlled, making them difficult to use in a reproducible research setting, but this could be explored in future work.
+Second, the functionality testing in this framework was designed as a proof-of-concept as it is tailored to the specific benchmark kernels under evaluation.
+Although effective here, a more general and dynamic testing framework is needed for larger applications.
+Future work could use AI agents and LLMs to automatically generate and refine domain-specific unit tests for broader correctness coverage.
+Third, the current optimization is effective and incorporates profiler feedback, though continued development will further strengthen its capabilities.
+The optimization pipeline follows a sequential strategy, where each round builds on the previous one.
+Exploring alternative strategies, such as keeping only the best-performing versions at each stage, could improve consistency at the cost of additional runtime.
+Finally, in this work we used the same LLM across all agents to ensure consistency in benchmarking.
+Future versions could assign different models to specific tasks.
 For example, code-specialized models may improve translation and error fixing, lightweight models could handle validation, and high-reasoning models may be best suited for optimization.
 Leveraging such heterogeneous LLMs represents a promising direction for advancing multi-agent workflows in code translation.